Inada YuMe Massage Chair Review

 Adjustable Timer (Sort of)

-There is some confusion about the duration of the massage programs offered by this model, with some sources claiming a default thirty-minute duration, and others claiming a fifteen-minute default.
+There is some confusion about the duration of the massage programs offered by this model, with some sources claiming a default thirty-minute duration and others claiming a fifteen-minute default.

-As it turns out, the reason for the confusion is the fact that there is no across the board default time limit.
+As it turns out, the reason for the confusion is the fact that there is no across-the-board default time limit.
 Most of the massage functions default to fifteen minutes, but some of the pre-programmed massages extend beyond this, approaching thirty minutes.

 Calf & Foot Massage